d3spinoz4/FedoraFullstackFactory/readme.txt

 # Don't forget to Update system using `dnf update -y` and reboot

-# To run build, export the variables below and run setup script, the application will not work if the exported variables are not set
+# To run build, export the variables below and run setup script, INPUT_IP is the host IP address and DATABASE_PASS is used for connectinng to the database; the application will not work if the exported variables are not set

 export INPUT_IP=xxx.xxx.xxx.xxx
 export DATABASE_PASS='database_password'